-If you own a small business or startup, you may need a dedicated office or workspace as you grow.
-When it comes to your commercial real estate options, there are three choices: buying, leasing, or building.
-Each option has its own benefits and drawbacks, so here’s what to consider before designing your new space.
+If you’re one of the hundreds of thousands of business owners in Tennessee, you may find yourself needing a dedicated office, storage, or workspace as you grow; and when it comes to your commercial real estate options, there are three main choices: buying, leasing, or building.
+Each option has its own benefits and drawbacks, so here’s what to consider before committing to your new space.

 1. Buying commercial real estate

-Whether you need a manufacturing facility or a bright and airy space to meet with customers, investing in commercial real estate for your business can be a wise decision.
-However, there are also a few downsides to keep in mind.
+Whether you want to acquire a manufacturing facility or a bright and airy space to meet with customers, investing in commercial real estate for your business can be helpful.
+However, there are a number of considerations to keep in mind.

 Pros